 The face of hunger in Southern Colorado is different from the cities to the plains, from the mountains to the valleys.
-Our approach to feeding our neighbors is as unique as they are.
+Our approach to providing food to our neighbors is as unique as they are.

 Is a federally funded program that provides food for low-come individuals, families, and seniors.
 Monthly food distributions are held at participating sites throughout Southern Colorado, serving thousands of our neighbors in need.

 Is a monthly allocation of dollars for individuals and families who need help getting enough food.
-Each month, your food credit is loaded onto a debit card, which allows you to buy nutritious food from grocery stores and other food retailers.
+Each month, money for food is loaded onto an EBT card, which works like a debit card.
+You can use this card to buy nutritious food at grocery stores and other food retailers.

 Eating healthy on a limited budget is a hard thing to do, and many of us don’t know how to do it.
 Our Cooking Matters program is a six-week course that teaches low-income families how to shop for and create healthy, affordable meals.

 A little bit goes a long way

 Though you might not think twice about where your next meal comes from, thousands of your neighbors do.
 No matter how different we may seem, we want the same things for ourselves and our loved ones: to be safe, nourished, and given the opportunity to achieve our potential.
 When you give, you fill a critical need.

 Provides six filling and nutritious meals to families in need.

 Provides fresh produce through a mobile food pantry to 50 neighbors in need.